pinterest/typespec/graphql_design_doc.md

 We need to consider two main scenarios when designing the GraphQL emitter:

 1. When the TypeSpec code is specifically designed for emitting GraphQL, we can equip developers with GraphQL-specific decorators, and objects.
 This will aid in crafting TypeSpec code that generates well-designed GraphQL schemas.
 Given that GraphQL does not employ HTTP or REST concepts, developers should be able to bypass those libraries.
 However, it should still be feasible to emit OpenAPI or any other schema by adding the appropriate decorators (like `@route`) to the existing TypeSpec code used to generate the GraphQL schema and the existing graphql emitter should continue to work as expected.
-2. When a developer aims to create a GraphQL service from an existing TypeSpec schema originally used for emitters like OpenAPI, we focus on designing a usable GraphQL schema.
-This may involve using `Any` scalars for unsupported GraphQL objects and emitting all the operations in the TypeSpec code.
-Although the emitted GraphQL schema might lack optimal design, it remains functional.
-If a specific pattern can enhance the GraphQL schema and aligns with our design guidelines, it should be applied.
-We will also offer warnings and recommendations to assist developers in modifying the TypeSpec code to improve their emitted GraphQL schema incrementally.
+2. When a developer aims to create a GraphQL service from an existing TypeSpec schema originally used for emitters like OpenAPI, we focus on producing a GraphQL schema that represents the TypeSpec with no loss of specificity.
+Instead of assuming intent, we will provide errors and warnings as soon as possible when something in the TypeSpec schema is not directly compatible with GraphQL and the means of making it compatible are not deterministic.

 ## Output Types